AvinyaInnovativeSolutions/CHEMeaseTRY/README.md

 Credits ---> https://www.kaggle.com/datasets/manojk29/periodictable
              Thw above dataset was used in the making of this project.

 CHEMeaseTRY is a free and open source tool which can be used to obtain certain details of an element from the periodic table.
-It works in an object oriented manner wherein each element is treated, the properties and functions are as listed below :
+It works in an object oriented manner wherein each element is treated as an object, the properties and functions are as listed below :

 Properties:
   #Atomic Number